ad-freiburg/winerli-2.0-final/README.md

 **To run the evaluation and output the results as a markdown-formatted table, you may change the following variables in `gantry_evaluation.def.yml`:**

-- `RESULT_TABLE_FILE`: The file into which the result table should be written.
+- `RESULT_TABLE_FILE`: The file into which the result tables should be written in markdown formatting.
 This file will be located in the `output` volume.

 **Run the evaluation:**

+Note that this can take some time because of all the different combinations of input values that are being evaluated and because it does not use multiprocessing.

 ```make evaluate```